morrownr/USB-WiFi/home/FAQ.md

 This workaround was posted by @ZerBea :

-Use one of the following Linux kernels:
+Use one of the following Linux kernels if possible:

 $ uname -r